How to Prevent Blister-Causing Friction

 You’re halfway through an 8-mile hike and your heel starts to hurt.
 With every step you take, you can feel your hiking boot rubbing against your foot in just the wrong way.
 You know what’s next: the inevitable painful blister.
 Or is it?

 Many hikers and backpackers assume that blisters simply come with the territory—that there’s no way to walk 5 or 8 or 10 miles/day without some serious foot pain.
-But the truth is, blisters are completely preventable.
-The first thing to know is that blisters are caused by friction, and—with friction management—blisters are preventable.
-Then you can follow these simple steps to prevent hiking and backpacking blisters once and for all.
+But the truth is, blisters are often preventable.
+The first thing to know is that blisters are caused by friction, and—with friction management—you don’t have to get blisters.
+Then you can follow these simple steps to address hiking and backpacking blisters once and for all.

 1. Ensure Proper Boot Fit